molML/deep-cocrystal/README.md

 Welcome to [DeepCocrystal](https://chemrxiv.org/engage/chemrxiv/article-details/66704f0501103d79c56770b2), a predictive model that will help you select promising coformers for your co-crystallization trails, simply from the SMILES of your molecules.

+> [!IMPORTANT]
+> If you prefer to try it out directly without setting up the code, check out the easy-to-use web application here: [https://deepcocrystal.streamlit.app/](https://deepcocrystal.streamlit.app/)

 Let's get started!  :sparkles:

 ## Installation :hammer_and_wrench: